vacary/docker/docs/source/quickstart.rst

 ..
 Simple quick start that should be synced with the web page instructions

 Quickstart
 ==========

-To get started, follow these 3 steps:
+To get started, follow these three steps:

 #.
 Install Docker.
 Mac and Windows users should install the `Docker
    Toolbox <https://www.docker.com/products/docker-toolbox>`_ (this is